Top-rated movers to make your Scottsdale to Newark move easy

 - Newark is considered to be less safe than Scottsdale with a score of 24.76 vs Scottsdale’s 74.2.

-- Air quality in Newark is good, and in Scottsdale it's good.
+- Air quality in Newark is Good, and in Scottsdale it’s Good.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: In New Jersey, the New Jersey Division of Consumer Affairs handles the regulation of in-state moving companies.
 The state’s Division of Consumer Affairs works to ensure that warehousemen (public storage companies) and public movers provide safe, reliable, and ethical services while adhering to all relevant state rules and regulations.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Newark.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
-If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.
+If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.

 Where to live in Newark